josenk/vagrant-vmware-esxi/README.md

     #    The default is to create VMs in the "root".
 You can
     #     specify a resource pool here to partition memory and
     #     cpu usage away from other systems on your esxi host.
-    #     The resource pool must already exist and be configured.
+    #     The resource pool must already exist and have the
+    #     proper permissions set.
-    #     Vagrant will NOT create it for you.
+    #     Vagrant will NOT create a Resource pool it for you.
     #esxi.resource_pool = "/Vagrant"

     #  DANGEROUS!
 Allow Overwrite